 Special tip: Standard game is in Slovak language, however if you contact them in advance, they will prepare an English version.
 The scary escape house from 1960’s is waiting for you!

-The following are available in Slovak language and therefore before booking, rather check if they can prepare the game in English:
+The following is available in Slovak language and therefore before booking, rather check if they can prepare the game in English:

 CONNECT: Website, Facebook